Volorf/gen-ui-image/README.md

 ```

 > [!NOTE]
 > If you just to the `Generate()` method without specifying anything, it will use the serialized values that were set up in your editor.

-## Fun facts
-1. To work with `gpt-image-1` model, your organization should be verified.
-For me, it took a few minutes.
-More about this [here](https://help.openai.com/en/articles/10910291-api-organization-verification).
-2. If you try to send an empty prompt you will get a cute red panda eating an apple.

 ## Contact me
 [X](https://www.x.com/volorf) | [Bsky](https://bsky.app/profile/volorf.bsky.social) | [Linkedin](https://www.linkedin.com/in/olegfrolovdesign/) | [Personal Site](https://olegfrolov.design/)